 Directories came from a simpler time – one where a single, on-premise directory was enough.
 But recent shifts in how businesses leverage technology – such as the digital transformation, and the move to cloud-based applications and infrastructure – have given way to use of SSO (link), concepts like a meta-directory, federated directories, and more.
 All of these shifts are indicative of the use of multiple directories all trying to act as a unified environment.

-It seems like everything has a directory or integration with a directory today – some of the obvious examples are ones like Office 365, Azure AD, and AWS, but the reality is nearly every application that can run on its own, has a directory of some kind, warranting the need for integration or synchronization to create the façade of a single environment.
+It seems like everything has a directory or integration with a directory today – some of the obvious examples are ones like Microsoft 365 (and Office 365), Azure AD, and AWS, but the reality is nearly every application that can run on its own, has a directory of some kind, warranting the need for integration or synchronization to create the façade of a single environment.

 So, you have all these directories.
 The question becomes “Are they being managed?”

 As the number of directories increases, the likelihood of IT ensuring each one is accurate and current decreases significantly.
 This impacts both the security of your environment and the productivity of your users.
 Think all your directories are current?
 Let’s put just one directory to the test.
 Most organizations have a process to add a new user (which includes adding them to groups to provide access to applications, data, and resources), but it’s probably safe to say, the majority of organizations don’t have a formal process to update users to remove them from groups providing access.
 If this is you, multiple this factor by the number of directories under your care and, suddenly, you have a major problem:

 You have lots of directories and none of them are truly being managed.